Text Features — Answer Key

 4. A index is an alphabetical list at the back of a book that shows page numbers for topics.

-An index is found at the back of a book and lists topics in alphabetical order with page numbers.
+An index lives at the back of a nonfiction book and lists topics in alphabetical order with the page numbers where each topic appears.
+Readers use it to jump straight to information without flipping through every page.

 Part C: True or False?